By definition, a scam is something that tricks you out your money, but it’s not always easy to spot if you are about to be scammed online.

 #1 Video or information suggesting high income and/or extravagant lifestyle is possible

-Any website suggesting unrealistic earnings and a lavish lifestyle in ANY way is attempting to play with your mind.
+Any website suggesting unrealistic earnings and a lavish lifestyle is attempting to play with your mind.

 You have likely reached the website because you are in a situation where you need to improve your financial situation, so straight away you will be interested.